Privacy-Preserving Semantic Segmentation from Ultra-Low-Resolution RGB Inputs: Experimental Results

+\textbf{Baselines:} To assess the segmentation performance of our approach, we compare our proposed method against five categories of setup-consistent pipelines with different SR and segmentation networks as shown in Table~\ref{tab:config}.
+For the SR module, we adopt ESRGAN~\citep{wang2018eccvworkshops}.
+For the segmentation module, we consider three architectures: DeepLabv3+~\citep{chen2018eccv} and DFormer~\citep{wang2023arXiv}, as well as a SAM-based variant built upon \citep{kirillov2023cvpr}.
+Since SAM~\citep{kirillov2023cvpr} is originally designed for promptable, class-agnostic mask prediction rather than multi-class semantic segmentation, we follow the adapter-based adaptation strategy of Medical SAM Adapter~\citep{wu2025mia} to equip SAM with a semantic segmentation head, and finetune it on SUN RGB-D. Combining five pipeline variants with three segmentation backbones results in $5\times3=15$ baselines in total.

+\textbf{Evaluation Metrics:} Following~\citep{chen2018eccv}, we use mean Intersection-over-Union (mIoU) and mean class accuracy (mAcc) to quantify the semantic segmentation performance.

-Training was conducted on two NVIDIA A100 GPUs with a batch size of 16, and we evaluated our approach on a laptop equipped with an Intel i7-14650HX CPU.
+\textbf{Training Setup:} Training was conducted on two NVIDIA A100 GPUs with a batch size of 16, and we evaluated our approach on a laptop equipped with a NVIDIA GeForce RTX 4060.
 We set the training hyperparameters as follows: $\lambda_{1}$ = 0.5, $\lambda_{2}$ = 0.01, $\lambda_{3}$ = 0.01 and $\alpha$ = 0.3.
+Detailed ablation results on the selection of $\alpha$ for mitigating the objective conflict between the super-resolution and semantic segmentation are provided in Appendix~\ref{sec:alpha}.

-We adopted a two-stage training procedure, where we first pretrained the SR model using the original ESRGAN~\citep{wang2018eccvworkshops} losses: a pixel-wise MAE loss, a vanilla adversarial loss, and a VGG-based perceptual loss.
+We first pretrained the SR model using the original ESRGAN~\citep{wang2018eccvworkshops} losses: a pixel-wise MAE loss, a vanilla adversarial loss, and a VGG-based perceptual loss.
 This strategy accelerated convergence and mitigated the early‐stage instabilities.
-In the second stage, we integrated the DeepLabv3+ segmentation network~\citep{chen2018eccv} and jointly trained both modules.
+Next, we integrated the DeepLabv3+ segmentation network~\citep{chen2018eccv} and jointly trained both modules.
 Both stages used the same learning rate of 1e-4 and employed ADAM optimizer with $\beta_1$ = 0.9 and $\beta_2$ = 0.999.
-We trained the model for 100~epochs and selected the best model according to the highest mean Intersection-over-Union on validation set.
+We trained the model for 100~epochs and selected the best model according to the highest mIoU on the validation set.